Nidaros Cathedral - The pilgrim destination

 The oldest cathedral in the north

-As you walk around the church you will fail to be impressed by the majestic edifice that is Norway's national shrine.
-Built out of soapstone in gothic style, with its magnificent green copper spire topped by a golden ball, it is a visible landmark for miles around.
+As you walk around the church you will discover the details of the majestic edifice that is Norway's national shrine.
+Built out of soapstone in gothic style, with its magnificent green copper spire topped by a golden ball, it is a landmark visible from all over Trondheim.
 We recommend that you set aside a fair amount of time to experience the cathedral.
 Taking a guided tour is highly recommended.

 Facts about Nidaros Cathedral

-- After demolishing the chapel that stood there, Olav Kyrre began construction of the stone church in 1070
+• Olav Kyrre began construction of the stone church in 1070, after demolishing the chapel that stood here.

-- The Archbishopric was established in 1153.
-After a trip to England in 1183, Archbishop Eystein Erlandson altered the building style of the cathedral from Romanesque to High Gothic, having been inspired by the church buildings he saw on his travels
+• Archbishop Eystein Erlandson altered the building style of the cathedral from Romanesque to High Gothic, after bein inspired by the church buildings he saw on a journey to England in 1183.

-- The Nidaros Cathedral Restoration Workshop was established in 1869, commencing the modern restoration period
+• The Nidaros Cathedral Restoration Workshop (Nidaros Domkirkes Restaureringsarbeider) was established in 1869, commencing the modern restoration period.